top of page

 The terms psychotherapy and counselling can often be used interchangeably, but they do have distinct differences: Counselling typically focuses on addressing specific issues and is usually short-term, providing you with strategies to handle current life challenges.
 Psychotherapy (also known as cognitive treatment or psychological therapy), on the other hand, dives deeper into understanding underlying patterns and chronic issues, often requiring long-term treatment.
 Both approaches are integral parts of our services at Better You HQ to provide comprehensive support for children and families.

-It’s not uncommon for children and teens to feel unsure or resistant about therapy.
+It’s not uncommon for children and teens to feel unsure or resistant about therapy and counselling.
 A great first step is booking a parent-only session.
 These sessions can be just as effective as direct therapy with your child.
 You’ll receive practical strategies to support your teen at home, respond to tricky behaviours, and build more connection — even if they’re not ready to engage in therapy just yet.
 If your child chooses to attend therapy later, they’ll be informed that a parent session took place and given a simple, respectful summary of what was discussed.

 • How many sessions will I need?